 Looking at contemporary societies in Southeast Asia it is tempting to consider these Sino-Indic influences as being largely historical relics, slowly being erased by global forces including capitalist consumerism and radical Islam, but I think that view is only partially correct.

 The graphic above is, and can only be, a hazy snapshot of a point in time.
 How, for example, is starting or stopping being Chinese or Indian defined?
-Despite the difficulty of answering that question I believe two broad assertions are valid.
+How accurate is the visual depiction here?
+Despite the difficulty of answering those questions I believe two broad assertions are valid.

 One is that most of the great Indian diaspora is not seeing, and has not seen for some time, a future for themselves in Southeast Asia.
 Whether this is by choice or compulsion is a different question, but I see the region as now being much more inclined (demographically) to a Chinese orientation.